g8z/pip-demo/README.md

 1. `VideoPlayer`: This component displays a local video stream from a local file (`sample.mp4`) and provides a button to toggle Picture-in-Picture (PIP) mode for the video.

-2. `VideoStream`: This component initializes a WebRTC peer connection as an initiator and allows streaming the local webcam video to another peer.
-It also provides a button to toggle Picture-in-Picture (PIP) mode for the local video stream.

 ## VideoPlayer Component (`VideoPlayer.js`)

 The `VideoPlayer` component displays a video element with controls that play a local video file (`sample.mp4`).
 It provides functionality to enter and exit Picture-in-Picture (PIP) mode for the video stream.